Disney World's Flight to the Moon attraction opens in Tomorrowland, just in time

 railroad layout in the garden of his home on Carolwood Drive in Holmby Hills district of Los Angeles, California.

-of Walt Disney Productions presents an adaptation of Alice in Wonderland with Kathryn Beaumont, Jerry Colona and Ed Wynn.
+presents an adaptation of Alice in Wonderland with Kathryn Beaumont, Jerry Colona and Ed Wynn.

 NBC-TV's Walt Disney's Wonderful World of Color